Berrouche/Berrouche/README.md

-- 👋 Hi, I’m @Berrouche
+- 👋 Hi, I’m @Berrouche, Yaakoub Berrouche, an Associate Professor at Université Ferhat Abbas Sétif 1, Algéria.
-- 👀 I’m interested in ...
+- 👀 I’m interested in Signal Processing and Digital Wireless communication.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently Teaching Signal Processing
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on wireless communication, Biomedical and Mechanical signal processing
-- 📫 How to reach me ...
+- 📫 How to reach me @Berrouche

 <!---
 Berrouche/Berrouche is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.